TrueBlocks/trueblocks-core/test/gold/apps/chifra/chifra_README.txt

 `Notes:`

-- Valid commands for chifa are noted here.
-Get additional help with `'chifra <cmd> --help'`.
+- Get more detailed help with `'chifra <cmd> --help'`.
  MONITORS
-   list          list all appearances of an address anywhere on the chain. export        export every appearance (as a transaciton, receipt, log, balance, etc.) slurp         query EtherScan for a list of transactions (note: will be smaller than --list) rm            remove or pause a monitored address.
+   list          list all appearances of address(es) on the chain, also adds monitor(s) export        export details for each appearance (as transacitons, logs, traces, balances, etc.) slurp         export details by querying EtherScan (note: will not return as many appearances as --list) rm            remove previously monitored address(es).
  SHARED DATA
-   collections   list all collections known by TrueBlocks. names         list all names known by TrueBlocks. tags          list all tags known by TrueBlocks. abis          list all abi signatures known by TrueBlocks.
- BLOCKCHAIN DATA
-   blocks        query the blockchain for block data transactions  query the blockchain for transaction data receipts      query the blockchain for receipt data logs          query the blockchain for log data traces        query the blockchain for trace data state         query the blockchain for the state of an address. tokens        query the blockchain for the state of an ERC20 address. when          return date given blocknum or blocknum given date.
- OTHER
-   scrape        scrape the blockchain and build the TrueBlocks address index (i.e. the digests). status        query for various status reports about the system. quotes        return prices collected from remote server. where         determine closest location of block (local or remote cache).
+   collections   list and/or share collections (groups of addresses) names         list and/or share named addresses tags          list and/or share tags (subgroups of addresses) abis          list and/or share abi signatures BLOCKCHAIN DATA blocks        export block-related data transactions  export transaction-related data receipts      export receipt-related data logs          export log-related data traces        export trace-related data state         export parts of the state for given address(es) tokens        export data related to ERC20 and/or ERC721 token(s) OTHER scrape        scrape the chain and build an index of address appearances (aka digests). status        query the status of the system quotes        return prices collected from configured remote API when          return a date given a block number or a block number given a date where         determine the location of block(s), either local or remote cache